clairefitch/clairefitch.github.io/README.md

-Now I'm a lecturer at Dundalk Institute of Technology.
+Now I'm Programme Director, MA/MSc in Music Technology, lecturer and researcher at Dundalk Institute of Technology

 My book, Sounding Emerging Media will be published by Routledge in April 2022.